Public Summary of the June 2015 draft final

 While the chloride and phosphorus areas of need are based on the surface water watershed, the groundwater recharge area has a different boundary; extending south of Dunn’s Marsh but not extending west of Odana Pond.

 Table 3.03-11 of the draft plan lists a variety of management measures necessary to achieve the infiltration goals.
-Many of these management measures also control phosphorus and are included in the section 4 of the plan.
+Many of these management measures also control phosphorus and are included in section 4 of the plan.
 The additional cost (20-year present worth) over the base phosphorus control measures is about $1.7 million.
-In general the management measures include:
+In general, management measures include:

 - Structural management practices installed on public property